hatamiarash7/Docker-downloader/README.md

 ## Load image

-You can load images using `docker load` as follow :
+You can load images using `docker load` like this :

 ```bash
 docker load -i <file-name>.tar